Thraka/thraka.github.io/root/articles/systems/config.md

 ### Use a delegate to configure the font options

 The startup config can also use a delegate to configure the default font and to load other fonts.
-Use the <xref:SadConsole.Configuration.Extensions.ConfigureFonts(SadConsole.Configuration.Builder,System.Action{SadConsole.Configuration.FontConfig,SadConsole.Game})> option to set the delegate.
+Use the <xref:SadConsole.Configuration.Extensions.ConfigureFonts(SadConsole.Configuration.Builder,System.Action{SadConsole.Configuration.FontConfig,SadConsole.GameHost})> option to set the delegate.
 Then create a method that configures the font.

 ```csharp
 Builder configuration = new Builder()